Nude Art

 Proposal for artwork inspired by the Rite of Spring

 The layout above was my proposal for the Concord Art Prize – a competition for artworks inspired by a piece of music.
-My proposition was inspired by The Rite of Spring – a composition that has everything.
-Starting with a joyful innocence it builds up slowly, ending in a dizzying climax – a frantic menacing finale.
+My proposal was inspired by The Rite of Spring – a composition that has everything.
+Starting with a joyful innocence, it builds up slowly, ending in a dizzying climax – a frantic menacing finale.
 It was going to be the convergence of a number of themes that run through my work: beauty; sexuality; lechery; male menace.

-It’s one of my biggest disappointments that this proposal wasn’t accepted.
-I feel confident that it would have been an interesting project.
+It was disappointing that my proposal wasn’t accepted.
+I am confident that it would be an interesting project, and haven’t ruled out developing it further.
 I wrote more about the painting here: Rite of Spring